Bone lesion biopsy

 How to Prepare for the Test

-Follow your health care provider's instructions on how to prepare.
+Follow your surgeon's instructions on how to prepare.
 This may include not eating and drinking for several hours before the procedure.
 If you take any blood thinners, please make sure you stop them ahead of the procedure.

 How the Test will Feel